Elm Brook Hill Battlefield Preservation Project

 The project is a collaboration between Minute Man National Historical Park, the Friends of Minute Man, the National Park Service Northeast Regional Archeology Office, American Veterans Archaeological Recovery, the Northeast Archeological Resources Program, the Northeast Museum Services Center, and Advanced Metal Detection for the Archaeologist.

-The Friends of Minute Man National Park provided significant funding for the archeological investigation and raised over $260,000 for the project through generous donations from private individuals, the town of Lincoln Community Preservation Act Fund, Ogden Codman Trust, Americana Corner, National Trust Preservation Fund of the National Trust for Historic Preservation, American Battlefield Trust, the Foundation for MetroWest, the Friends of Minute Man board members, and private individuals.
+The Friends of Minute Man National Park provided significant funding for the archeological investigation and raised over $260,000 for the project through generous donations from the Town of Lincoln Community Preservation Act Fund, Ogden Codman Trust, Americana Corner, National Trust for Historic Preservation, American Battlefield Trust, the Community Foundation for MetroWest, the Friends of Minute Man board members, and private individuals.
 Vendors included Marquis Tree, who removed vegetation from the site, and Aloft/Element Hotels, who housed the national team of archaeologists.
 Thank you to our partners, donors, and vendors for supporting this significant project.

 To learn more about the history of Elm Brook Hill, please visit the park website.